-Multicellular Systems, Microbial Communities, Synthetic Biology Open Language (SBOL), Data Standards

-The increasing popularity of synthetic biology has yielded a wealth of biological systems that have been designed, implemented, and characterised to various degrees 1 2.
-These systems span a wide range of functionalities, from fundamental genetic circuits such as oscillators 3 and toggle switches 4, to applied devices such as biosensors 5 and microbial factories 6.
-To date, most synthetic biology systems have been homogenous in nature, meaning that every cell in the population is intended to have both the same genotype and the same phenotype.
-Whilst this approach has yielded promising results, the complexity and optimisation of such systems can become limited for certain applications 7.
-One reason for these limitations is that the larger genetic circuits required by more complex systems can place cells under metabolic strain, resulting in sub-optimal performance.
-Another reason is that elements in large and complex designs tend to be drawn from many diverse sources, which have different optimal environments 8.
-Therefore, the host cell chosen to express these circuits tends to be a compromise which limits overall performance.
-Finally, it is also the case that many applications inherently involve cells with multiple distinct phenotypes, such as organoid models 9 and microbiome engineering 10.
+KEYWORDS: multicellular systems, microbial communities, Synthetic Biology Open Language (SBOL), data standards he increasing popularity of synthetic biology has yielded a L wealth of biological systems that have been designed, implemented, and characterized to various degrees.^{1,2} These systems span a wide range of functionalities, from fundamental genetic circuits such as oscillators3 and toggle switches,4 to applied devices such as biosensors5 and microbial factories.6 To date, most synthetic biology systems have been homogeneous in nature, meaning that every cell in the population is intended to have both the same genotype and the same phenotype.
+While this approach has yielded promising results, the complexity and optimization of such systems can become limited for certain applications.7 One reason for these limitations is that the larger genetic circuits required by morecomplex systems can place cells under metabolic strain, resulting in suboptimal performance.
+Another reason is that elements in large and complex designs havw a tendency to be drawn from many diverse sources, which have different optimal environments.8 Therefore, the host cell chosen to express these circuits has a tendency to be a compromise that limits overall performance.
+Finally, it is also the case that many applications inherently involve cells with multiple distinct phenotypes, such as organoid models9 and microbiome engineering.

 To tackle the issues mentioned above, there has been an increased interest in multicellular biological designs that involve more than one distinct population of cells and interactions between populations.
 In such systems, the overall design is split across the multiple cell populations.
-These populations can be engineered to communicate with each other, creating a co-culture of cells that, together, can perform a desired function ^{11 12} ^{13 14 15 16}.
-This approach can reduce the metabolic burden on individual cells, which now only have to perform a fragment of the overall system 17.
-In addition, different host cells can be chosen for each element of the design, allowing optimal cells to be chosen for each element of the design.
-This could be extended further to create designs which involve both engineered and non-engineered cells 18.
+These populations can be engineered to communicate with each other, creating a co-culture of cells that, together, can perform a desired function.^{11-16} This approach can reduce the metabolic burden on individual cells, which now only have to perform a fragment of the overall system.17 In addition, different host cells can be chosen for each element of the design, allowing optimal cells to be chosen for each element of the design.
+This could be extended further to create designs which involve both engineered and nonengineered cells.18

-Splitting designs between cell populations can also assist with the concept of modular design, where modules with specific functions can be designed, shared, and easily re-used in other system designs.
-This modularity can also be achieved by splitting designs across different plasmids which are then implemented in the same host 19.
-However, as this can already be easily captured using SBOL (The Synthetic Biology Open Language), it is not focussed on here.
+Splitting designs between cell populations can also assist with the concept of modular design, where modules with specific functions can be designed, shared, and easily reused in other system designs.
+This modularity can also be achieved by splitting designs across different plasmids, which are then implemented in the same host.19 However, as this can already be easily captured using SBOL (The Synthetic Biology Open Language), it is not focused on here.